gnodipac886/MatebookXPro-hackintosh/README.md

 - Disable Secure boot
 - Matebook's BIOS is rewrite protected, EFI tool is useless against this BIOS.

+## Installing with a macOS Device
+- Please refer to [this issue post](https://github.com/gnodipac886/MatebookXPro-hackintosh/issues/69#issue-548569933) for a detailed guide.

-## Installing Without A MacOS Device
+## Installing Without a macOS Device

 > If you are having trouble with this method, [here](https://github.com/gnodipac886/MatebookXPro-hackintosh/blob/master/install-without-windows.md) is a more detailed guide.